othercredit

 Description

-DocBook allows you to directly identify author
+DocBook allows you to directly identify authors

-s.
+and editors.
 The othercredit

 element provides a mechanism for identifying other individuals—for